Raynhardt-Van-Zyl/Epimed_test_Directory_Rust/README.md

 - Ultra-low power consumption with multiple power states
 - I2C interface with hardware shutdown control

+### Sensor Functionality

+Based on the `EpiMed.ino` example, the VL53L4CD Time-of-Flight sensor is integrated into the system with the following functionality:

+- **Initialization**: The sensor is initialized on startup using the `begin()` and `InitSensor()` methods, preparing it for distance measurements.
+- **Configuration**: The ranging timing is configured using `VL53L4CD_SetRangeTiming()`, which in the example is set to 200ms.
+This allows for a balance between measurement frequency and power consumption.
+- **Measurement Control**: The sensor's ranging can be started and stopped using the `VL53L4CD_StartRanging()` and `VL53L4CD_Off()` methods, respectively.
+This allows for on-demand measurements, which is crucial for power-saving.
+- **Data Acquisition**: Distance readings are obtained by calling the `VL53L4CD_GetResult()` method, which returns the distance in millimeters.
+- **Interrupts**: The system clears sensor interrupts using `VL53L4CD_ClearInterrupt()`, which is important for ensuring that new measurements can be taken.
+- **Power Management**: The sensor's hardware shutdown pin (`XSHUT_PIN`) is used to completely power off the sensor, reducing power consumption to a minimum when not in use.

 ### Battery: 110mAh Li-ion
 - Nominal voltage: 3.7V
 - Operating range: 3.0V - 4.2V